Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Modeling and Characterization

 \subsection{Tension Profile Characterization}

-Fig.~\ref{fig_5}(a) illustrates the profiles of finger--object contact events for different grasp types.
+Fig.~\ref{fig_6}(a) illustrates the profiles of finger--object contact events for different grasp types.
 In an underactuated finger, the proximal and distal phalanges can sequentially contact the object, allowing the finger to adaptively wrap around it, or contact can occur only at the distal phalanx~\cite{spiers_single-grasp_2016}.
 Contact is indicated by deviation from the free-flexion reference.
-Proximal contact constrains MCP motion, preventing the finger from following its original minimum-energy trajectory, which results in a slight upward shift of the tension profile.
+Proximal contact constrains MCP joint motion, preventing the finger from following its original minimum-energy trajectory, which results in a slight upward shift of the tension profile.
 Distal contact halts finger motion, leaving only the SEA spring to compress and producing a sharp slope increase with an inflection point.
-The corresponding contact excursion can then be mapped to the angles of both joints with $l(\theta_1, \theta_2)$.
+The corresponding contact excursion can then be mapped to the joint angles.
+Let $x_{\mathrm{pc}}$ and $x_{\mathrm{dc}}$ denote the tendon excursions at proximal and distal contact, respectively, and $T_{\mathrm{pc}}$ and $T_{\mathrm{dc}}$ the corresponding tendon tensions.
+After proximal contact, the subsequent tendon excursion contributes only to the PIP joint motion and SEA spring compression; therefore, tendon excursion contributing to the PIP joint motion can be calculated as

+The PIP joint angle change after proximal contact can be directly obtained from the inverse of the tendon length function $\ell_{\mathrm{pip}}^{-1}(\cdot)$ derived in~\eqref{eq:lpip}, which was approximated by a five-order polynomial to enable fast computation of the inverse function.
+Since $\theta_1$ and $\theta_2$ are modeled as functions of tendon excursion, the estimated joint angles after distal contact are given by